A few years ago, you learned about how to feed the tarpon at Robbie’s Marina in Islamorada via word of mouth.

 Today, the dock is filled with visitors in awe of the tarpon convention that happens every day.

 The powerful silver fish flash in the sunlight as they lunge for the snacks dropped by visitors.
-Brave (I would actually say dumb) visitors try to hand-feed the fish, providing entertainment for those content to keep a distance.
+Brave (dumb?) visitors try to hand-feed the fish, providing entertainment for those content to keep a distance.

 Be prepared for aggressive pelicans that try to steal the fish before they reach the tarpon.
 Visitors often see manatees or nurse sharks near the docks too.